shoeffner/mthesis/src/models_and_methods.md

 transformation from the landmarks to the model is estimated using OpenCV's `estimateAffine3D` function.
-Applying the result transformation to the pupils effectively moves them into the head model. @fig:pupils3dmodel shows the 3D head model with pupils and eye ball centers after the transformation.
+Applying the result transformation to the pupils effectively moves them into the head model. @fig:pupils3dmodel shows the 3D head model with pupils and eyeball centers after the transformation.

 ![Left: Head pose estimation, the red markers are detected by Dlib and the blue markers are a projection of the model to visualize the differences.
-Right: The cyan pupils and magenta eye ball centers inside the yellow 3D model.
+Right: The cyan pupils and magenta eyeball centers inside the yellow 3D model.
 The image was visually enhanced by increasing the dots and brightening the background.](pupils3dmodel.png){ #fig:pupils3dmodel }